xMaddMackx/PolyZone-RedM/README.md

+# XMMX Development
+This edited version of the FiveM PolyZone resource is fully adapted for RedM, enabling interactive polyzone creation with features like visible lasers, arrow key adjustments, and live placement.
+Additionally, created zones are automatically saved as a .txt file directly within the PolyZone resource directory, streamlining the workflow for RedM developers.

 # PolyZone
 PolyZone is a FiveM mod to define zones of different shapes and test whether a point is inside or outside of the zone